SurprisedBird/MurderBattleConsole/docs/CODE_CONVENTIONS.md

 You should follow pep8 [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions).

 Additional notes:
-- You should use a single underscore prefix for every protected field or method in class.
+- Single underscore prefix for every protected field or method in class should be used.
-  - For every protected field that should be accessed outside of the class - create property without an underscore in its name
-  - Don't create property setter for field if it shouldn't be changed outside the class
-  - You should refer to protected fields inside this class directly (without using properties).
-The only exception - if getter or setter property contains some additional logic.
-  - Note that if protected field is accessed by another object of the SAME class - it should NOT be treated as "access outside of the class".
+- Utility fields which are used ONLY inside the current class and SHOULD NOT be accessed any way outside of current class - should be treated as protected.
-- All class fields should be treated as protected by default
+- Fields which are accessed from outside of the current class or COULD BE accessed outside of the current class - should be treated as public.
-  - An exception of this rule: model classes which doesn't contain any sophisticated logic and created only to store data.
-  In this case - internal fields could remain public.
-- All class methods which are not used outside of the class should be treated as protected
+- All class methods which are not used and SHOULD NOT be used outside the current class - should be treated as protected.
 - Try to avoid using double underscore prefix for protected/private fields and methods in class.
   - An exception of this rule: fields or methods that should not be inherited by child classes